bricaud/personal-blog/_posts/2017-08-20-graph-of-words-from-emails.md

 ## The Visualization and analysis

-This is an example of a visualization of a network of words.
-A look at the graph provides interesting insights into this dataset of emails.
-Topics discussed in the emails can be guessed from the figure and the labels.

 In order to separate nodes into groups or clusters, a community detection algorithm has been applied to the graph.
 On the figure, each color represents a different community.
 In addition, the radius of each node is related to the number of occurences of the word in the texts.
 The layout of the graph is a force directed layout, meaning that nodes repulse each others and links are some elastic binding between them.

 The interactive graph can be found by clicking on the following link:
 [Interactive visualization](https://bricaud.github.io/HCmails/).

 Since it is hard to explain on an interactive visualization, I have made some screen shots of the graph.
-The following figure show a global view of the graph.
+The following figure shows a global view of the graph.
 ![Graph of words]({{ site.baseurl }}/images/HCmails/HCmails1.png "Graph of words appearing in Clinton's emails")

 On the borders of the graph we can see several groups of nodes, many of them having a large radius (appearing in many emails).
 Notice that the visual clusters are not the same as the clusters found by the community detection.
 This is not a problem and both clustering can bring slightly different information.